infrawatch/documentation/README.md

     gem install asciidoctor asciidoctor-pdf --pre

 Run `make` or `make html` which builds HTML output.
-Generating PDF output is slow so use the `make pdf` command separately.
+Generating PDF output is slow, therefore use the `make pdf` command separately.
 To make both formats in one command, use `make html pdf`.
 To build downstream version perform `make BUILD=downstream`.